PowerCodersOrg/powercoders.org/site/content/program/_index.md

       pwc-red" target="_blank">Turkey Newsletter</a>
   - header: Coach
     text: >-
-      ##### Our participants need more than technical knowledge in order to
-      achieve a sustainable integration into employment.
+      Our participants need more than technical knowledge in order to achieve a sustainable integration into employment.
 That’s why our program includes coaching.
 Each participant is accompanied by one volunteer coach.

+      ###### What to expect

+      * Be matched with a participant by the end of the school phase

+      * Get ready by several coaching workshops

+      * Meet your coachee regularly during their internship and help them to achieve their goals

       ###### Details

-      * you connect well to people from diverse cultures
+      * You connect well to people from diverse cultures

-      * you are working and are well integrated in the Swiss labour market
+      * You have a good understanding of the Swiss labour market and work culture

-      * you can commit to invest time for weekly meetings with your mentee
+      * You can commit to invest time for (bi-)weekly meetings with your coachee

-      * you are interested in the topics of jobcoaching and mentoring.
-The coaching starts at the end of the programming course and last until the end of the internship.

       If you are interested in being a job coach to one of our participants,